obonaventure/cnp3/book/transport/tcp.rst

    Evolution of the congestion window with regular losses

-As the losses are equally spaced, the congestion window always starts at some value (:math:`\frac{W}{2}`), be incremented by one MSS every round-trip-time until it reaches twice this value (`W`).
+As the losses are equally spaced, the congestion window always starts at some value (:math:`\frac{W}{2}`), and is incremented by one MSS every round-trip-time until it reaches twice this value (`W`).
 At this point, a segment is retransmitted and the cycle starts again.
 If the congestion window is measured in MSS-sized segments, a cycle lasts :math:`\frac{W}{2}` round-trip-times.
 The bandwidth of the TCP connection is the number of bytes that have been transmitted during a given period of time.
 During a cycle, the number of segments that are sent on the TCP connection is equal to the area of the yellow trapeze in the figure.
 Its area is thus :

  :math:`area=(\frac{W}{2})^2 + \frac{1}{2} \times (\frac{W}{2})^2 = \frac{3 \times W^2}{8}`